JMRI/JMRI/scripts/HOWTO-distribution.md

         diff help/en/releasenotes/current-draft-note.shtml help/en/releasenotes/jmri4.99-master.shtml | grep '^>'
 ```

-   If there were, update the j11master
+   If there were, update the master copy

 - Merge the release note body from help/en/releasenotes/current-draft-note.shtml in the JMRI/JMRI repository into the actual release note in website repository:
 ```